andilemarotya/numRange_Impact-assessment/README.md

 # 1.Project's Title: Number Range Summarizer

-2. Project's Description: Implementing a java interface to produce a comma delimited list of numbers, grouping the numbers into a range when they are sequential.
+2.Project's Description: Implementing a java interface to produce a comma delimited list of numbers, grouping the numbers into a range when they are sequential.
    (e.g.) "1,2,3,4,6,8" => "1-4,6,8".